-By now it should come as no surprise to anyone that an election is just around the corner.
+It should come as no surprise to anyone that 2020’s word of the year is pandemic.